lark-max/DSAM/README.md

 ## Installation

-Here are two ways to install this package in Rstudio on your PC:
+There are two ways to install this package in Rstudio on your PC:

 Way 1:
 Firstly ensure that you have installed the package `devtools`: